A Look At the Lightning Network

-There are over 100 million people in the world who are estimated to own bitcoin as of this past year.
-That’s 1-2% of global population depending on the exact number, since the number is reliant on exchange data, surveys, and other opaque assessments.
-In some countries, however, the adoption percentage seems to be in the low double digits.
+There are over 100 million people in the world who are estimated to own Bitcoin as of this past year.
+That’s 1-2% of the global population, depending on the exact number since the number is reliant on exchange data, surveys, and other opaque assessments.
+In some countries, however, the adoption percentage is in the low double digits.

 However, most of that is pretty shallow.
 We can quantify adoption by both breadth and depth.
-Breadth would refer to how many people have a nonzero amount of bitcoin.
-Depth would refer to how much of their liquid money they have in bitcoin.
+Breadth would refer to how many people have a nonzero amount of Bitcoin.
+Depth refers to how much of their liquid money they have in Bitcoin.

 What I mean by this, for example, is that someone having $264.34 USD worth of bitcoin sitting in a semi-dormant crypto exchange account is not “adopting” bitcoin to any economically significant degree.

 As a thought experiment, imagine a world where people hold bitcoins and/or dollars as liquid money.

 And furthermore, let’s assume (bear with me) that bitcoin continues to increase in dollar price over the long run, albeit with plenty of volatility along the way, as a result of bitcoin’s much lower rate of new unit creation compared to the rate of new dollar creation, and more people learning about Bitcoin and wanting to hold a nonzero amount of it.
 If someone buys a bit of Bitcoin, even without further purchases, it will become a somewhat bigger share of their liquid money over many years if this thesis is correct.